 Gambling addiction has been around forever.
 Like having an addiction to shopping, a compulsive gambling addiction can be devastating to your financial stability.
 People with this addiction become enthralled by the idea of a big win.
 When they lose, they then become obsessed with chasing their losses, or winning back whatever they have lost.

 The devastating truth is that this is highly unlikely to ever happen for them.
-You can seek help for a compulsive gambling addiction through our gambling addiction treatment services at Florida House Experience.
+You can seek help for a compulsive gambling addiction through our gambling addiction treatment services at FHE Health.

 Because exercise is so encouraged in our society it is hard to imagine anyone exercising to the point of it being unhealthy but unfortunately it happens every day.
 But if you think about why it feels good to exercise it becomes obvious that the activity could very easily turn into an addiction.